Colombia: Inflation remains at a two-and-a-half-year low in April

 Inflation remained at March’s 3.1% in April—the lowest rate since September 2014.
 It thus remained within the Central Bank’s target band of 3.0% plus or minus 1.0%.

-In April, core consumer prices—which exclude volatile items including fresh food and fruit—came in flat in April following a 0.3% rise over the previous month in March.
+In April, core consumer prices—which exclude volatile items including food and fuel—came in flat in April following a 0.3% rise over the previous month in March.
 Meanwhile, core inflation dropped to an over three-year low of 3.8% in April after coming in at 4.0% in March.